tsunami416604/azure-docs.hu-hu/articles/synapse-analytics/sql/develop-storage-files-storage-access-control.md

 CREATE MASTER KEY ENCRYPTION BY PASSWORD = 'Y*********0' GO

--- Create databases scoped credential that use User Identity, Managed Identity, or SAS.
+-- Create databases scoped credential that use Managed Identity or SAS token.
 User needs to create only database-scoped credentials that should be used to access data source:

-CREATE DATABASE SCOPED CREDENTIAL MyIdentity WITH IDENTITY = 'User Identity' GO
+CREATE DATABASE SCOPED CREDENTIAL WorkspaceIdentity WITH IDENTITY = 'Managed Identity'
+GO
-CREATE DATABASE SCOPED CREDENTIAL WorkspaceIdentity WITH IDENTITY = 'Managed Identity' GO
+CREATE DATABASE SCOPED CREDENTIAL SasCredential
-CREATE DATABASE SCOPED CREDENTIAL SasCredential WITH IDENTITY = 'SHARED ACCESS SIGNATURE', SECRET = 'sv=2019-10-1********ZVsTOL0ltEGhf54N8KhDCRfLRI%3D'
+WITH IDENTITY = 'SHARED ACCESS SIGNATURE', SECRET = 'sv=2019-10-1********ZVsTOL0ltEGhf54N8KhDCRfLRI%3D'

 -- Create data source that one of the credentials above, external file format, and external tables that reference this data source and file format: